| “ hen

-I drink, I think; and when I think, I drink.”
+I drink, I think; and when I think, I drink.” ~ François Rabelais

-especially in a home where you don’t know where the bathroom is.”
+is not a good cocktail-party drink, especially in a home where you don’t know where the bathroom is.”

 ~ Billy